North Road Academy

 - What kinds of SEND does the school provide for?

 We strive to support all children from 5 to 11 to enable them to achieve their full potential as we guide them through their learning journey.
-It is a generic alternative provision, which meets the needs of a range of learners with moderately special needs
+The Centre is designed to meet the needs of a range of learners with Moderate Learning Difficulties and associated additional needs.

 Quality first teaching is vital; however, for some children there are occasions when further additional support may be needed to help them achieve their personalised learning goals.

-The types of SEN the school caters for are;
+The types of SEN the school caters for are mainly Moderate Learning Difficulties but also may include:

 - Social, Emotional, Mental Health Difficulties